m1r24n/vJunos_on_KVM/README.md

        ip link list type bridge
        virsh list --all

-3. Run the scripts, with argument **create** to deploy the topology.
+4. Run the scripts, with argument **create** to deploy the topology.
 The script will configure the bridges (linux bridge or openvswitch), copy the disk image for each vJunos VM, create configuration for the vJunos VM, and deploy vJunos VM into the host, and create ssh config configuration and add it into ~/.ssh/config

        ../../script/vlab.py create

-4. Verify that linux bridge for connectivity between VMs has been created
+5. Verify that linux bridge for connectivity between VMs has been created

        ip link list type bridge

-5. Verify that VMs has been deployed on the hypervisor
+6. Verify that VMs has been deployed on the hypervisor

        virsh list --all

-6. The configuration for the dhcp server (kea-dhcp4.conf) and junos configuration for each vJunosVM will be created under directory **result**, ~/git/vJunos_on_KVM/lab/lab2/result
+7. The configuration for the dhcp server (kea-dhcp4.conf) and junos configuration for each vJunosVM will be created under directory **result**, ~/git/vJunos_on_KVM/lab/lab2/result

-7. Copy file kea-dhcp4.conf into the host /etc/kea directory and restart kea-dhcp4-server service
+8. Copy file kea-dhcp4.conf into the host /etc/kea directory and restart kea-dhcp4-server service

        sudo cp result/kea-dhcp4.conf /etc/kea/
        sudo systemctl restart kea-dhcp4-server
        sudo systemctl status kea-dhcp4-server

-8. Copy configuration file for the vJunos VM into directory /srv/tftp. the name of the configuration will be <vm_name>.conf
+9. Copy configuration file for the vJunos VM into directory /srv/tftp. the name of the configuration will be <vm_name>.conf

        sudo cp result/*.conf /srv/tftp

-9. Start all the VM using vlab.py script. all VM will be started and they will go into ZTP process. it may take a few minutes before the vJunos VM up and running
+10. Start all the VM using vlab.py script. all VM will be started and they will go into ZTP process. it may take a few minutes before the vJunos VM up and running

        ../../script/vlab.py start

-10. Check connectivity to the vJunos VM by pinging the management ip address or access the console of the vJunos VM
+11. Check connectivity to the vJunos VM by pinging the management ip address or access the console of the vJunos VM

         ping 192.168.110.11
         virsh console pe1

 11. Open SSH session into vJunos VM to verify that it boot properly and it will have configuration that was created by the script.

+        ssh pe1
+        show configuration
+        show lldp neigh

 12. Now you can start configuring the lab.